grafana/agent/docs/sources/flow/reference/components/prometheus.scrape.md

 `prometheus.scrape` supports [gzip](https://en.wikipedia.org/wiki/Gzip) compression.

-Special Labels that can change the behavior of prometheus.scrape
+The following special labels can change the behavior of prometheus.scrape:
 * `__address__` is the name of the label that holds the address of a scrape target.
 * `__metrics_path__`   is the name of the label that holds the path on which to scrape a target.
 * `__scheme__` is the name of the label that holds the scheme (http,https) on which to  scrape a target.